A young student recently emailed, asking about dress form usage.

 In the picture above I’m showing my adult students how to drape basic front and back slopers.
 I’ve draped the front sloper, clipping at the neck and waist to allow the muslin to lie over the form.
-I’m about to drape the back sloper.
+I’m beginning to drape the back sloper.

 Because turning the right side over gives the left side, I only drape the right side of the form.

 On the right the shoulder is about to be adjusted, the side bust dart increased, to allow the cross grain to lie parallel to the floor.

 Most clothing is cut on the straight grain.

 Straight grain refers to the direction of a fabric’s weave that traditionally parallels the selvage (finished edge) of the fabric.

 Before fabric is woven, the warp yarns are threaded through the loom.

 The weft yarns are then woven through the warp yarns.
 Warp yarns are stronger than the weft (fill) yarns because they must be able to withstand the constant beating of the weaving process.
 Warp yarns lie on the straight of the grain.